-When you launch your workshop integration, it may be a great opportunity to run a week-long discount on your product to capitalize on the additional buzz of a new Workshop and to get a bunch of new players in the game and using the Workshop.
+When you launch your Workshop integration, it may be a great opportunity to run a discount on your product to capitalize on the additional buzz of the new Workshop and to get a bunch of new players to use the Workshop.
 You can configure your own discount to run in conjunction with your Workshop launch.
 For more details, please see the Discounting

 Additionally, you can use an Update Visibility Round to get front-page visibility for your game to promote your new Workshop and sale (if you are running one).
 For more information on Visibility Rounds, please see Visibility on Steam